-Our Digital Transformation Centers are based on the successful co-creation template we developed in Japan .
-They are carefully designed to help your people work with Fujitsu experts and other partners within highly focused workshops.
+Our co-design environments are carefully designed based on successful templates to help your people work with Fujitsu experts and other partners within highly focused workshops.

-The half-day or full-day sessions take place in specially equipped studio spaces.
-Real-world problems and needs are isolated to help generate ideas which then can be used to develop concepts.
-That helps build proofs-of-concept which can be tested, modified, and turned into proofs-of-business focused on delivering tangible outcomes.
+Real-world challenges and opportunities are isolated to help generate ideas, which then can be used to develop concepts.
+That helps build proofs-of-concept, which can be tested, modified, and turned into proofs-of-business focused on delivering tangible outcomes.

 The point is to create a powerful vision from four critical ingredients:

 Our outcome-focused workshops are designed to help shape the future of your business.
 You decide who attends and whether you’d like this to be hosted in one of Fujitsu’s Co-design Studios, at any other location or virtually.

 It’s important to think of the time spent for a co-design session as a joint investment by both Fujitsu and you.
 It is not a chargeable consultancy.
 By mixing our people with yours, we both benefit.

 By the time everyone leaves the workshop, the team will have developed a clear perspective on possible ways forward and a shared commitment to working together.
 You receive a detailed co-design report, access to all the ideas from the session via our innovation platform, and, most importantly, a clear plan of the next steps, all within 48-hours of the workshop.